mattbierner/blog.mattbierner.com/_posts/2015-12-09-spelunkymetrics.md

 {% include image.html file="spelunky-level-time-histogram.png" %}

 This histogram buckets level completion times using three second intervals.
-The data is normalized, so each bar represents the percent of runs in that area there were completed within that period of time.
+The data is normalized, so each bar represents the percent of runs in that area that were completed within that period of time.

 One interesting point: a relatively large percentage of ice cave levels were beaten in under twelve seconds, with a long tail stretching out to the sixty second mark.
 There is a simple explanation for this.
 In about half of the runs where I reached the ice caves, I had acquired either a jetpack or a cape, two items which allow beating these levels very quickly.